productboard/annotate_models/README.md

             --ignore-model-subdirects    Ignore subdirectories of the models directory --sort                       Sort columns alphabetically, rather than in creation order --classified-sort            Sort columns alphabetically, but first goes id, then the rest columns, then the timestamp columns and then the association columns
+            --classified-sort-updated    Sort columns alphabetically, but first goes id, then the association columns, then the rest columns and then the timestamp
         -R, --require path               Additional file to require before loading models, may be used multiple times -e [tests,fixtures,factories,serializers],
             --exclude                    Do not annotate fixtures, test files, factories, and/or serializers